Wesley Silcox

 Wesley Silcox (born May 30, 1985) is an American former professional rodeo cowboy who specialized in bull riding.
-He competed in the Professional Rodeo Cowboys Association (PRCA) circuit and was the 2007 PRCA World Champion bull rider.
-He also competed in the now-defunct Championship Bull Riding (CBR) organization.
+He competed in the Professional Rodeo Cowboys Association (PRCA) and Championship Bull Riding (CBR) circuits, and was the 2007 PRCA World Champion bull rider.

 Background

 Wesley Silcox was born on May 30, 1985, in Payson, Utah.
 His first contact with rodeo was with team roping and tie-down roping.
-It wasn't until he attended Payson (Utah) High School that he tried bull riding.
+It was not until he attended Payson (Utah) High School that he tried bull riding.
 His father was a retired bull rider.
-He watched DVDs to help learn the sport.
-At Utah State High School, he won their rodeo association bull riding title.
-Then he qualified for the National High School Rodeo Association finals and placed fourth.
+Wesley watched DVDs to help learn the sport.
+He won the Utah State High School Rodeo Association bull riding title in 2003.
+He then qualified for the National High School Rodeo Association finals and placed fourth.
 He attended Utah Valley State College (West Orem).